rafaelaceno/al-terraform-templates/aws/README.md

-# AWS Terraform Template for Alert Logic IDS with CloudWatch Monitoring Feature
+# AWS Terraform Template for Alert Logic IDS with CloudWatch Monitoring

 Use this template to deploy Alert Logic IDS into your existing AWS infrasturcture.